-You may find you have a complex update that joins more than two tables together using ANSI joining syntax to perform the UPDATE or DELETE.
+You might find that you have a complex update.
+The update joins more than two tables together by using ANSI join syntax to perform the UPDATE or DELETE.

 Imagine you had to update this table:

-The original query might have looked something like this:
+The original query might have looked something like this example:

-Since SQL Data Warehouse does not support ANSI joins in the
+SQL Data Warehouse doesn't support ANSI joins in the

 FROM clause of an

 UPDATE statement, so you can't use the previous example without modifying it.

 You can use a combination of a CTAS and an implicit join to replace the previous example: